25Nov

 By tweaking these elements, developers can make the experience feel personal, like it was built just for that audience.
 And when you’re inside a VR world, that sense of personal connection makes all the difference.

-AI is playing a bigger role in VR localization than ever before.
+AI is playing a bigger role in Localization for Virtual Reality than ever before.
 It’s not just helping with translation, it’s learning from users.
 When people pause in a certain place, skip over dialogue, or react positively to a feature, AI takes note.

 That feedback can be used to fine-tune the experience for different audiences.
 Maybe a voiceover needs more energy in one language.
 Maybe a menu needs simpler icons for a certain age group.
 Over time, the system learns and improves, delivering more personalized and effective content.